NVIDIA/bionemo-framework/docs/docs/index.md

     ---

-    Explore detailed instructions and best practices for using BioNeMo in your research.
+    Explore detailed instructions and best practices for using BioNeMo models in your research.

     [Explore Models](models){ .md-button .md-button }